 Airway First is a universal stance of our profession.
 How do we approach this at Wake?
 We make the Difficult Airway fun, something to be sought out because you will enjoy being able to intubate the hardest possible airways awake, quickly and smoothly.
 All of our graduates can perform awake intubations, room to tube, in less than 10 minutes.

 The Difficult Airway Algorithm places the awake versus asleep decision at the very beginning.
 We align our training approach to make each branch of the algorithm comfortable.
-All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and use of dozens of various types of video laryngoscopy devices/techniques, LMAs and intubating LMAs.
+All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and dozens of various types of video laryngoscopy devices/techniques, LMAs and intubating LMAs.
 Practice makes perfect, and you will have several rotations here that use ancillary tools exclusively.

 What are the primary subspecialties?
 We think they are Peds, OB and Regional because you will rarely work a call shift in your career without tapping into at least one of these subspecialties.
 Extreme mastery of these is mandatory for the well-rounded anesthesiologist.
 We maintain a pediatric bias throughout our four-year continuum and provide our heaviest clinical experience in OB and Regional.
 Our residents do hundreds of labor epidurals and peripheral nerve blocks.

 What are Advanced Operative Subspecialties?
 We think they are Cardiothoracic, Neuro, Major Vascular, Safari and Ambulatory Anesthesia.
 We pride ourselves on the depth we attain in training these subspecialties that contain so many unique situations, so heavily represented on our certification examinations.
 These subspecialties present the anesthesiologist with many uniquely challenging clinical situations, and they are also heavily represented in our specialty’s certification examinations.
 At Wake Forest, we pride ourselves on the depth of training we attain in these subspecialties.

 Perioperative rotations here include the PACU, the Preoperative Assessment Clinic, Chronic Pain Management, and work in several different ICUs.
 Consultants in our field will need to remain adept at all aspects of perioperative medicine, with a growing emphasis on perioperative medicine anticipated for the future.
 Roughly half of the oral board is guaranteed discussion in this realm.